-Creating equitable opportunity, representation, and access within Oregon's Psilocybin Therapy Framework
+Creating equitable opportunity, representation, and access within the state-regulated psychedelic healthcare model.

 About the foundation